Welcome to HackerRank

 9. Select the Expiry option to set the time duration for which the Test invite will be active.
 After the duration finishes, the Test invite expires, and Candidates will no longer be able to take the Test.

-10. You can also click ‘Send Reminders’ to send reminders to Candidates to take up the Test before it expires.
+10. You can also click on the ‘Send Reminders’ option to send reminders to Candidates to take up the Test before it expires.
 When you set a reminder for the invite, an email will be automatically sent at the specified time to remind the Candidate(s) about the Test.

-11. Finally, click Send to send the invite.
+11. Finally, click on the Send button to send the invite.

 Performing Bulk Upload of Candidate Email Addresses